dymmond/lilya/docs/en/docs/contrib/mail.md

 In addition to accessing `app.state.mailer` directly, Lilya provides an out-of-the-box dependency you can inject into any handler: `Mail`.

-This is powered by Lilya’s dependency injection system and resolves to the configured global `Mailer` instance (the one you set up via `setup_mail`).
+This is powered by Lilya's dependency injection system and resolves to the configured global `Mailer` instance (the one you set up via `setup_mail`).

 ---